postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 ### Data variables

-// can't author
-// can't set only can get

 The Collection Runner lets you import a CSV or a JSON file, and then use the values from the data file inside HTTP requests and scripts.
 We call these 'data variables'.
 You cannot create or set a 'data' variable.
 You can only 'get' a data variable.
 Let's consider an example wherein you want to use a record multiple times with multiple values.
 In such a scenario, you can use data variables.
 This is based on the concept of array of objects.
 Let’s discuss a collection that on-boards new employees in a company.
-For one employee to be on-boarded, an email id should be provided, a laptop be given besides an employee id and an access card and various other accounts created.
+For one employee to be on-boarded, an email id should be created, a laptop be given besides an employee id, an access card and various other accounts created.
 Let’s assume this is just one workflow having multiple requests to onboard one employee.
 Now, if you want to onboard 100 employees, you can use data variables.
 Every single item  must correspond to the whole data of one employee.
 If you've used the Collection Runner then it allows you to import a data file and then use the values from the data file inside HTTP requests.

 To use them inside Postman, follow the same syntax as environment or global variables.
+Let's give the syntax

 Let’s say you have the pm.iterationData.get("username") method inside pre-request and test scripts.
 The method would let you access the value of the username variable from a data file.